 Spread Betting and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-55.5% of retail investor accounts lose money when trading Spread Betting and CFDs with this provider.
+67.3% of retail investor accounts lose money when trading Spread Betting and CFDs with this provider.
 You should consider whether you understand how Spread Betting and CFDs work and whether you can afford to take the high risk of losing your money

-Now, while the NTR has a direct bearing on what you can and can’t trade when considering your account balance, it is quite different from money management and risk management.
-So let’s say that you have done your money management and divided up your risk capital so that you are prepared to risk £100 per trade.
+Let’s say that you have done your money management and divided up your risk capital so that you are prepared to risk £100 per trade.
 Now let’s assume that you’ve been watching the UK100 and waiting for a particular trade set-up.
 Let us say that you’re expecting the index to push higher but are waiting for the right moment to pull the trigger.
 We can see an example of such a set-up in this chart section below:

 Spread Co is an execution only service provider.
 The material on this page is for general information purposes only and nothing contained herein constitutes (or should be taken to constitute) financial or other advice which should be relied upon.
 It has not been prepared with your personal circumstances, financial situation, needs or objectives in mind, therefore any actions taken or not taken by any person on the basis of this material is done entirely at their own risk.
 Spread Co accepts no responsibility whatsoever for any such actions, inactions or resulting consequences.
 No opinion expressed in the material shall amount to (or be taken to amount to) an endorsement, recommendation or other such affirmation of the suitability or unsuitability of any particular investment, transaction, strategy or approach for any specific person.
 This material has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 As such, this communication is not subject to any prohibition on dealing ahead of the dissemination of investment research.
 Nonetheless, Spread Co operates a conflict of interest policy to prevent the risk of material damage to our clients.